By Somali K Chakrabarti

 Refined speech, manners, art, literature, poetry and “Nawabi” style cuisines once marked the culture of the city.

 The capital city of Uttar Pradesh, on the bank of River Gomati, has a cultural legacy shared by Hindus and Muslims, with a strong influence of Persian court culture.
 The nobility consisted mainly of Shiite Muslims, who traced back their ancestry to Persia.

 Peppered with Persian vocabulary and idioms, Udru language spoken in Lucknow was known for its elegance, expressiveness and extreme politeness.
 Lucknow Urdu played a key role in the city’s cultural milieu.

 Lucknow first attained prominence in the 15th century under the sultans of Jaunpur.
 Later it was ruled by Mughal governors.
-By the 17th century, Lucknow was a prosperous commercial centre, and continued to flourish till 1856 as the capital of the independent Nawabs of Avadh (originally governors under the Mughals).
+By the 17th century, Lucknow was a prosperous commercial centre and continued to flourish till 1856 as the capital of the independent Nawabs of Avadh (originally the governors under the Mughals).

 The city’s culture evolved under the patronage of the Nawabs and Lucknow became a flourishing centre for the art, literature, poetry (ghazals , sher-o-shayari), music (qawwali, thumri) and dance (kathak).

 Courtesans were frequent performers at the palaces of the Nawabs.
 These influential elite women actively shaped the developments in music and dance styles.

 Here is a collection of vintage pictures of some of the hallmark structures of the city.